GryphonR/google-forms-gekko-plugin/README.md

 ## What it does
 Each time gekko completes a trade (live or paper) it updates a google sheet with the trade price and new balances via a post request to a google form.
 One form can be used to submit data from all bots, a new sheet is automatically created for each pair and exchange combination.
 Each sheet has a basic list of trades and overall P/L as well as % profitable trades, as well as some pretty graphs.
-Note that the % profitable counts any multiple trades in response to one bit of advice as gekko adjusts it's buy/sell price, so won't align with % profitable advice.

 Each sheet looks like this:
 ![alt text](https://i.imgur.com/YLX21xs.png "Example")